3. ANGLO-SAXON COINS

 According to Gildas, British resistance was led by a man called Ambrosius Aurelianus, culminating in the battle of Mons Badon (Badon Hill), "forty-four years and one month" after the arrival of the Saxons.
 In this battle the British were decisively victorious.
 The Battle of Badon Hill therefore took place circa A.D.
 500, which Gildas mentions as being the year of his birth.
 The respite thus afforded to the Britons nevertheless left the invading Jutes in control of Sussex and Kent, and the Anglo-Saxons with the whole of East Anglia and part of Yorkshire.
 To this must be added the West Saxons in Hampshire who founded a kingdom there under Cerdic circa A.D.
 520. With this exception, it was to be 50 years before the Anglo-Saxons began further major advances.

 In the intervening years the Britons exhausted themselves with civil war, internal disputes and general unrest, which was the inspiration behind Gildas and his De Excidio Britanniae (The Ruin of Britain).
 There was a mass migration of Britons to Brittany in France.
 Relentlessly fed by fresh arrivals from Germany the Anglo-Saxons steadily reinforced their grip.
 In the middle of the 6th Century A.D., the settlements in Yorkshire had expanded into Northumbria, resulting in two kingdoms being formed, those of Deira in North Yorkshire and Berenicia in Northumberland and Durham.
 The Angles in the north of East Anglia had begun to move westwards as far as the Trent valley in the Midlands.
-By the end of the century the kingdoms of Berenicia and Deira had been combined to form the kingdom of Northumbria under Aethelfrid and expanded by his successor Edwin.
+By the end of the century Berenicia and Deira had been combined to form the kingdom of Northumbria under Aethelfrid and expanded by his successor Edwin.
 The army of the Britons was crushingly defeated by Aethelfrid at Chester circa A.D.
 615. The embryonic kingdom of Mercia in the Midlands had also been established by the last decade of the 6th Century and the next hundred years were to see a prolonged conflict between these two new powers.